!!! Printed Circuit Board’s Available !!!

-Since 2008 I provide printed circuit boards for a Pass Labs XOno replica and over the years unexpectedly many have been built.
 Unfortunately the gold dust – the outstanding 2SK170 JFETs from Toshiba – are running out.
 The supplier I always recommended can’t offer any more.
 So it becomes difficult to impossible to build an original XOno.

 At the end of 2018 I decided to build a MC-prepreamplifier based on the XOno topology with the 2SK2145 JFET’s from Toshiba as a plug-in card for my DPV1 phono preamplifier.
 It should serve as a test setup for a new XOno to be designed.
 I put this plug-in card into operation at the beginning of 2019 with great success and thus nothing stood in the way of a redesign of the XOno.

-The design should still be as close as possible to the original XOno design, but with a few useful improvements from the design of the XP-15 and my own experience of many years.
+The design should still be as close as possible to the original XOno design, but with a few useful improvements from the design of the Pass Labs XP-15 and my own experience of many years.
 I have written the following points into my personal specifications:

 - Optionally assembled with 2SK170 / LSK170 or 2SK2145.

 - Reference voltage source instead of the simple LED for the current sources of the RIAA amplifier.

 - Optionally assembled with DIP switches or relays.

 - Optional AC or DC coupling at the outputs of the RIAA stage and the inverter.

 - DC power supply input with CLC filter.